Vegan Pink Lemon Meringue Pie, it’s sound like sorcery, right?

 - Add the remaining cup of flour and pulse until mixture is evenly distributed (10-15 seconds).
 Empty the dough into a medium sized bowl.
 Sprinkle vodka over dough and knead until combined.
 Add water, 1 tablespoon at a time until dough is slightly tacky and sticks together.
 (You probably won't need it all.)

 - Shape the dough into a ball balls and flatten it into a disk.
 Wrap in plastic wrap and refrigerate at least 30 minutes.
 Preheat your oven to 350.
 Roll your dough into a wide circle about ⅛" thick and press it into a 9" pie pan.
 Pinch the edges of the crust into a pretty design and pierce the bottom with a fork a few times.
 Bake the pie crust for 10-12 minutes, until golden brown.

 - Meringue- Pour the liquid from a can of chickpeas into the mixing bowl of a stand mixer fitted with the balloon attachment.
-Add the cream of tartar and mix at medium high speed until the mixture becomes frothy, about a minute or two.
+Add the cream of tartar and mix at medium high speed until the mixture becomes frothy, about 3-4 minutes.

 - Meanwhile in a food processor, process the sugar for 30-45 seconds so it becomes fine like caster sugar.

 - Mixing the chickpea water on medium high speed, add the processed sugar one tablespoon at a time.
 Continue mixing until soft peaks form.
 Add the vanilla and continue mixing until stiff peaks form.
 If you don't have clear vanilla, skip this step.
 It will still taste amazing!

 - Add the xantham gum to help the meringue keep stiff peaks.
 Mix for another minute or so, then spoon it onto your pie filling.